Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ### Relative Paths ### {#hls-ingest-relative-paths}

-   1. The ingest source SHOULD use relative URL paths to address each segment within the variant playlist.
+   1. The ingest source SHOULD use relative URLs to address each segment within the variant playlist.
-   2. The ingest source SHOULD use relative URL paths to address each variant playlist within the master playlist.
+   2. The ingest source SHOULD use relative URLs to address each variant playlist within the master playlist.

 ### Resiliency ### {#hls-ingest-resiliency}